 Fire extinguisher training is one of the most basic ways to extend the network of those who can respond to a small fire before it becomes large, requiring response by firefighters.
 Many national park units conduct annual fire extinguisher training for some or all employees.

-Each year, the National Park Service sponsors training courses in structural fire suppression, Firefighter 1 and 2, at an academy hosted at Glen Canyon National Recreation Area.
+Each year, the National Park Service sponsors training courses in structural fire suppression, Firefighter 1 and 2, at an academy hosted in Boise, Idaho.
 The 88-hour course teaches the basic skills to fight fires safely and effectively as a member of an engine company.

 Park Structural Fire Coordinators